 or her informed written consent or otherwise comply with the federal requirements

 regarding the protection of human subjects contained in 45 C.F.R.

 (r) All medical treatment and procedures shall be administered as ordered

-(s) Every patient shall be permitted to refuse medical treatment and to
+(s) Every patient in treatment shall be permitted to refuse medical treatment and to

 know the consequences of such action.
 Such refusal by a patient shall free the

-treatment program from the obligation to provide the treatment.
+treatment licensee from the obligation to provide the treatment.